kosiew/ChatGPT-Micro-Cap-Experiment/KLSE_System/KLSE_Market_Prompts.md

 ## Prompt 1 (Starting Research - Malaysian Focus):

 "You are a professional-grade portfolio strategist specializing in the Malaysian equity market.
-I have exactly 10,000 MYR and I want you to build the strongest possible stock portfolio using only board lot positions (100-share multiples) in KLSE-listed micro-cap stocks (market cap under 300 million MYR).
+I have exactly **[PORTFOLIO_VALUE] MYR** as my current portfolio value and I want you to build the strongest possible stock portfolio using only board lot positions (100-share multiples) in KLSE-listed micro-cap stocks (market cap under 300 million MYR).

 Your objective is to generate maximum return from today to 6 months from now, operating within Malaysian market regulations and dynamics.
 This includes: